Meenakshi-Menon/Full-Stack-Blockchain/README.md

-# 🔗 DecentraChain – Full Stack Blockchain App
+# Full Stack Blockchain App

 A full-stack blockchain project built from the ground up, demonstrating how cryptocurrency systems function—from block creation and transaction validation to mining and peer synchronization.